Junior Sail Camp

 Will there be a swim test?

 Sailors will need to pass a swim test on their first day.
 They will be required to swim a distance of 50 yards and tread water for 2 minutes while wearing a USCG approved Type 3 life vest.
 This is to ensure sailors are comfortable in the water.
-Capsize recovery will also be learned and practiced at the start of the session.
+Capsize recovery will also be learned and practiced at the start of the session. session.

 What about supervision before and after camp?